apontini/mina-whenever-hanami/README.md

 ## Configuration

-These are the settings you can set:
+These are the settings you can change:

     set :whenever_name # default: "#{domain}_#{hanami_env}"